pschiel/gmintel/README.md

-An experiment to collect users data through a greasemonkey script, and access it through a skype bot
+An experiment to collect users data through a greasemonkey script, and access it through a skype bot (Python)